augustinmuyl/resume/Augustin_Muyl_Resume.typ

   dates: "Jul 2025",
   git_url: "mlp"
 )
-- Implemented a Multilayer Perceptron from scratch in NumPy, deriving backpropagation equations for sigmoid activation and binary cross-entropy loss, and designing a modular architecture supporting variable hidden layers.
+- Implemented a Multilayer Perceptron from scratch in NumPy, deriving backpropagation equations for sigmoid activation and binary cross-entropy loss, and designing a modular architecture supporting variable hidden layers
-- Built a CLI with configurable training parameters (architecture, learning rate, early stopping) and visualization tools (loss curves, predictions, decision boundaries), enabling experimentation and deeper insight into model behavior.
+- Built a CLI with configurable training parameters (architecture, learning rate, early stopping) and visualization tools (loss curves, predictions, decision boundaries), enabling experimentation and deeper insight into model behavior
-- Achieved 98\% accuracy on MNIST and 89\% on Fashion-MNIST, extended to CIFAR-10 ($tilde$48\%), demonstrating strong benchmark performance and adaptability to increasing task complexity.
+- Achieved 98\% accuracy on MNIST and 89\% on Fashion-MNIST, extended to CIFAR-10 ($tilde$48\%), demonstrating strong benchmark performance and adaptability to increasing task complexity

 #project(
   name: "TwinLight",